 If you and your pet love to promote wellness in others, consider joining the Hamilton/Burlington pet therapy team.

-Pet therapy brightens days for seniors in their home, students at colleges and universities and children and youth with special needs, some with autism.
+Pet visiting brightens days for seniors in their home, students at colleges and universities and children and youth with special needs, some with autism.

 Hamilton/Burlington SPCA volunteers and accompanying animals – rabbits, cats and dogs – spend time with children, youth and seniors and provide touch time with the animals.
 These opportunities have tremendous wellness value added.
-The benefits of animal touch and touch and petting and social interaction include:
+The benefits of animal touch, petting and social interaction include:

 - increased mobility